Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-solana-developers/faq.rst

     ``ctx.self_address()`` returns the address of the smart contract.
     Additional documentation can be found in the `self_address description <https://docs.rs/concordium-std/latest/concordium_std/trait.HasReceiveContext.html#tymethod.self_address>`_ of the concordium standard crate.

-.. dropdown::  Can I force CCD to a smart contract even if it has no payable function?

-    There are three edge cases on the Ethereum chain that forces ETHER to a contract address even though there is no payable function on it.

-    - using the self-destruct opt-code.
-    - inserting a smart contract address as the miner address in a minted block.
-    - pre-calculating the contract address and sending ETHER before the contract is deployed.

-    In contrast, CCD can only get onto a smart contract if it has at least one payable entry point.

-    - no self-destruct host function.
-    - a smart contract cannot be a baker(miner) of a minted block.
-    - CCD cannot be transferred to a smart contract address before a smart contract is initialized at that index.

 .. dropdown::  Can I print values from the smart contract code or test cases?